Login

 Thermal Properties

-PVC can withstand temperatures up to 140°F continuously, while HDPE can handle temperatures up to 250°F continuously.
-Above these temperatures, material properties start to deteriorate.
-HDPE remains flexible and usable in cold temperatures down to -220°F. Its lack of plasticizers prevents it from becoming brittle.
-PVC becomes glass-like and breakable below -10°F.
+PVC can withstand continuous temperatures up to 140°F (60°C), while HDPE can handle temperatures up to 250°F (121°C) continuously.
+Above these temperatures, the material properties begin to degrade.
+HDPE remains flexible in cold temperatures down to -220°F (-140°C), while PVC becomes brittle below -10°F (-23°C).

 Manufacturing